Safety made simple

 Viewing alerts for help

 Dispatchers and first responders can view alerts using a simple internet browser without installing any special hardware, software or apps.
 Alerts can also be viewed by mutual-aid agencies so that every responder has access to the same information.
-QuikHelp alerts can also be viewed on a portable tablet—ideal for when mobile command vehicles need instant, on-the-fly access.
+QuikHelp alerts can also be viewed on a portable tablet—ideal for when mobile response teams need instant, on-the-fly access.

 Free access (as it should be)